Laboratories of Social Protection?

 Undergraduate Research Group on Political Economy

-This project is being conducted together with my Undergraduate Research Group on Political Economy (Semillero de Economía Política) of the Department of Political Science at the Universidad de los Andes.
+During 2020 and 2021, significant research for this project was conducted together with my Undergraduate Research Group on Political Economy (Semillero de Economía Política) of the Department of Political Science at the Universidad de los Andes.